 Clear metric ownership at every level

-Operational excellence initiatives stall when:
+Operational excellence models break down when:

 Tools are deployed without leadership behavior change